| | | | | | | | | | |

 • Grated coconut is typical of Maharashtrian curries and helps to bring a nutty and earthy taste — plus subtle milkiness, even though it’s still vegan.
 I prefer using fresh if possible, but desiccated can work too.

 • Tomato is cooked down into the curry gravy until it becomes thick and jammy, helping to add thickness to the otherwise thin sauce.
-Its complex tangy and sweet flavors help to bring nuance and balance to the spice.
+Its complex tangy and sweet flavours help to bring nuance and balance to the spice.

 • Coriander Powder throughout the dish offers earthiness, with understated zesty notes.